pramodnemagoud/Python-Fundamentals-by-NASSCOM-Assessment-Questions-with-Answers-/README.md

-# Assessment Questions with Answers on  Python Fundamentals Aligned to Competency Standards developed by IT-ITeS Sector Skills Council  NASSCOM in collaboration with Industry and approved by Government by solving this questions I got NASSCOM certification
+# Assessment Questions with Answers on  Python Fundamentals Aligned to Competency Standards developed by IT-ITeS Sector Skills Council  NASSCOM in collaboration with Industry and approved by Government

 ### Q1.
 Consider two lists in Python named `example1`: `["Blue", 35.6, 100, "Red", "Pink"]` and `example2`: `["Purple", 1, 7.3]`.
 A programmer wants to merge these two lists in such a way that elements of the `example2` list are added one by one at the end of the `example1` list, i.e., the below given output is obtained:
 ['Blue', 35.6, 100, 'Red', 'Pink', 'Purple', 1, 7.3]